 Policy 2.3.1.
-The City shall rely on level of service (LOS) standards adopted in the Capital Improvements Element to ensure that acceptable multimodal traffic conditions are maintained.for various transportation modes.
+The City shall rely on level of service (LOS) standards adopted in the Capital Improvements Element to ensure that acceptable multimodal traffic conditions are maintained.
 Policy 2.3.2.
 Using information from FDOT and Clay County, the City shall monitor the multimodal travel demand and Q/LOS conditions for the transportation system.
-The current\Florida DOT Q/LOS Handbook shall be used to develop a baseline and monitor conditions over time.
-The multimodal system of performance will inform future investment priorities within the Mobility Fee program\eapacity or deficiency of each road segment.
-An annual report shall be prepared.
+The current Florida DOT Q/LOS Handbook shall be used to develop a baseline and monitor conditions over time.
+The multimodal system of performance will inform future investment priorities within the Mobility Fee program..